tdegeus/goose-thesis/README.md

 \end{document}
 ```

-Compile can be done as usual but (strictly) on the main file:
+Compile as usual, but (strictly) on the main file, for example:
 ```bash
 latexmk main.tex
 ```